Randomized weighted majority algorithm: Example

 we get a prediction from each of our "experts" about whether the stock market will go up or down.

 Our goal is to somehow combine this set of predictions into a single prediction that we then use to make a buy or sell decision for the day.
+The principal challenge is that we do not know which experts will give better or worse predictions.